Industry

 This makes BioChar a powerhouse for achieving the UN 2030 Sustainable Development Goals.

-Food Composite
+Hemp Food

 Animal Feed and Bedding